Doubly stochastic matrices and Schur-Weyl duality for partition algebras: Interpretation of the main result in case

 \begin{prop} The set of $w \in W_n$ having an increasing subsequence of length $n-1$ is the same as the set $\CC(n)$ of all consecutive cycles in $W_n$, and thus $\{P(w) \mid w \in \CC(n)\}$, $\{P(ww_0) \mid w \in \CC(n)\}$ are the bases in Theorem \ref{t1} in case $r=1$. \end{prop}

 \begin{proof} The first claim is proved by induction on $n$.
-Assuming the desired equality in the statement has been established for $n-1$, we check that the additional $2n-3$ consecutive cycles which move $n$ coincide with the non-diagonal elements in the last row and column of the grid, which shows that the equality holds when $n-1$ is replaced by $n$.
+Assuming the desired equality in the statement has been established for $n-1$, one easily checks that the additional $2n-3$ consecutive cycles which move $n$ coincide with the non-diagonal elements in the last row and column of the grid, which shows that the equality holds when $n-1$ is replaced by $n$.

 Hence $\{P(w) \mid w \in \CC(n)\}$ is the first basis in Theorem~\ref{t1}.
 The second basis is obtained by reversing the order of each sequence in the grid, which obviously interchanges increasing and decreasing subsequences.
 Let $\rev{w}$ denote the reverse of $w \in W_n$.
-Then $\rev{w}= ww_0$, where $w_0$ is the reverse of the identity (so it swaps $(1,n)$, $(2,n-1)$, etc).
+Then $\rev{w}= ww_0$.
 It follows that $\{P(ww_0) \mid w \in \CC(n)\}$ is the second basis in Theorem~\ref{t1}. \end{proof}

-Notably, the permutation $w_0$ is the (unique) longest element of $W_n$ regarded as a Coxeter group with the usual set of consecutive transpositions as its distinguished generating set.

 The two bases in Proposition \ref{p4} appear to be new.
 Compare e.g.\ with the bases in \cites{Farahat-Mirsky,Farahat,Gibson,Johnsen,Lai,Brualdi-Cao}.
 The first basis in Proposition \ref{p4} has something of the same flavor as that in \cite{Farahat-Mirsky}*{Cor.~1}, which is also indexed by a (different) set of cycles and is also compatible with restriction.